Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

-- It has the most courses and total skiable distance in Hokkaido!
+With the most courses and total skiable distance, it's No. 1 in Hokkaido!

-Even in the vastness of Hokkaido, no place offers longer ski distances than Rusutsu.
-Rusutsu boasts 37 runs laid out on the slopes of three mountains—West, East, and Isola—each of which is incredibly long.
-If you connect them all, the total skiable distance is a whopping 42km!
-It's only 39km from Sapporo to Otaru, so if you think about the sheer scale of the journey, you could reach Otaru by skiing all the runs at Rusutsu, and it's truly impressive.
-Rusutsu boasts the highest number of runs and skiable distances in Hokkaido.
+Even in the vastness of Hokkaido, there is no place where you can ski as long as Rusutsu.
+Rusutsu has 37 courses laid out on the slopes of three mountains: West, East, and Isola, and each of them is very long.
+When you connect them all together, the total skiable distance is a staggering 42km!
+Considering that the distance from Sapporo to Otaru is 39km, the sheer scale of Rusutsu is astonishing, as you could reach Otaru by skiing all the courses there.
+It boasts the largest number of courses and total skiable distance in Hokkaido.

-Of course, the snow quality is typical of Hokkaido, known as JAPOW (Japan Powder).
-In fact, because Rusutsu is located inland, the snow is exceptionally dry.
+Of course, the snow quality is, as is typical of Hokkaido, JAPOW (Japan Powder).
+In fact, because Rusutsu is located inland, the snow quality is exceptionally dry.

-And yet, the snowfall is plentiful.
-Furthermore, the number of visitors is small compared to the size of the slopes, so there's less fierce competition for powder.
-Considering the near-zero inbound skiers and snowboarders in the 2020-21 season, the chances of enjoying the blissful powder snow to your heart's content are even greater.
+And yet, it snows in abundance.
+Moreover, the number of people is relatively small compared to the size of the slopes, so there is less fierce competition for powder.
+If you imagine that there will be almost no inbound skiers and snowboarders this 2020-21 season, the chance to fully enjoy the blissful powder snow is even greater.

 THE Perfect mountains.